berkeley-scf/sql-scf-2018/README.md

 ### Optional

 If you'd like to be able to replicate the demo I do of creating a PostgreSQL database, you'll need to install PostgreSQL on your computer.
-Probably the easiest way to do this is to install Docker, which will allow you to start up a Linux virtual machine on your laptop.
-See the [Mac instructions](https://docs.docker.com/docker-for-mac/install/) or the [Windows instructions](https://docs.docker.com/docker-for-windows/install/).
+Probably the easiest way to enable this is to install Docker, which will allow you to start up a Linux virtual machine on your laptop.
+See the [Mac instructions](https://docs.docker.com/docker-for-mac/install/) or the [Windows instructions](https://docs.docker.com/docker-for-windows/install/) for how to install Docker.
+We'll set up PostgreSQL within Docker during the workshop.